loreabad6/vdc-space-time-feats/notebook/vdc-showcase.md

 ### Download and read

-Hence, we will download only the outlines zipped file, unzip and create a list of the geopackage files to read into memory.
+Hence, we will download only the outlines zipped file, unzip and create a list of the GeoPackage files to read into memory.

 ``` r
 dir = tempdir()